INFJs feel deeply, and that’s likely the understatement of the year — but they often struggle to express those feelings.

 INFJs have intricate inner worlds, and we can process our feelings for hours, days, and beyond before even thinking about saying them out loud to another person.
-This means you are extremely in tune with whatever it is you’re feeling, which naturally lends itself to being better able to express your emotion when the time comes.
+This means you are extremely in tune with whatever it is you’re feeling, which naturally lends itself to better expressing it when the time comes.
 Give yourself a little credit here — INFJs are masters of emotions, and that includes you!

 3. Process what you want to say before you say it.

 As much as INFJs are introverts, we are external processors.
-It’s for this reason that I believe every INFJ needs an INFJ friend (or at the very least, another “Feeling” type).
-Expressing what you’re feeling to a trusted confidant (preferably completely outside of the situation) can be a practice run.
-Having a third party help sift through what needs to be communicated to the other person can also be beneficial.
+It’s for this reason I believe every INFJ needs an INFJ friend (or at the very least, another “Feeling” type).
+Expressing what you’re feeling to a trusted confidant (preferably someone completely outside the situation) can be a practice run.
+Having a third party help sift through what needs to be communicated can also be beneficial.
 And that brings me to…

 4. Watch out for the emotion dump.